hmrc/generator-hmrc-prototype-kit/README.md

 # generator-hmrcnodeprototype

 A generator for [Yeoman](http://yeoman.io).
-This provides an HMRC Yeaoman template to generate an initial node Express prototype using the govuk frontend toolkit and govuk mustache template.
+This provides an HMRC Yeoman template to generate an initial node Express prototype using the govuk frontend toolkit and govuk mustache template.

 ## Getting Started